 There are three elements which are important to find out which procedures apply to you:

 Starting point is your nationality.
 The second step is the duration of your stay.
 If you are staying for three months or less, different rules apply than when you will be in the Netherlands for longer than three months.

-If you need a resident permit, P&O (Irma van Lunenburg) will make an appointment for you at the Expatcenter in Amsterdam.
+If you need a residence permit, P&O (Irma van Lunenburg) will make the necessary arrangements and appointments.